WDR/WDR/install_thin_client.md

 path, Jython version information and path to Jython implementation on disk.
 Usually it has values like "was85", "was90" or "was90_jython21".

-The `<environment>` is an easy to recall an meaningful name for WAS environment being managed by WDR.
+The `<environment>` is an easy to recall and meaningful name for WAS environment being managed by WDR.
 Under the covers, the "environments" is a directory containing a set of *.properties files, which point WDR to the managed server.